-CEO Shares Steps to Create a Marketing Plan to Get Results
+CEO Shares Steps to Creating a Marketing Plan to Get Results

-If this process is started later, you will not have enough time to perform this due diligence or share the roll out of the plan with everyone to get their buy in and tweak it, as needed.
-If completed earlier, you would just be looking at ideas, rather than understanding where your business will tie in from a year-end perspective.
+If this process is started later, you won’t have enough time to perform this due diligence or share the roll out of the plan with everyone to get their buy in and tweak it, as needed.
+If completed earlier, you’d just be looking at ideas, rather than understanding where your business will tie in from a year-end perspective.
 By October 1, you should have a good idea of where you’ll end up for the year, which will serve as a guide for what you want to achieve in the upcoming year.

 Consider a marketing plan your “roadmap for success.”
+Unlike a business plan, which covers the entire business including financial plans, operations and sales, a marketing plan focuses just on the marketing.
 There are many benefits to having this plan in place before the new year.
 It not only will serve as a guideline for yourself, but also for the company and everyone who is a part of that plan.
 It also will outline where you want to go, why you want to get there and when you want to get there, so you’ll have that information in one place.
-Likewise, it helps a business measure its success.
+Most importantly, it helps a business measure its success.

-Here are some steps to create a marketing plan, to get results:
+Here are some steps to creating a marketing plan, to get results:

-Determine which audiences you need to target.
-These are the groups in which you are trying to reach, to promote your business, products and services.
+In addition to identifying your marketing mix (price, product, promotion and place), determine which audiences you need to target as well as the target market.
+These are a distinct segment of customers in which you are trying to reach, to promote your business, products and services.
 Identifying target audiences will assist you in ascertaining which tactics to employ, to reach those audiences, and increase the chances of moving them to action—whether it’s down the sales funnel or purchasing your products or services.

 Following are categories to examine:

 - Demographics (age, gender, occupation, income level, marital status)

 - Psychographics (values, hobbies, lifestyle, personality, attitude, behavior)

 - Industries (medical, accounting, lighting, nonprofit), if a B2B focus